-This is a recipe I’ve been meaning to try, but it got buried in my files.
-So many recipes; so little time. 🙂 Well, I’m sure glad I finally got around to finding this “lost” recipe and trying them.
-These reminded me of Southern hush puppies, both in texture and a little bit in taste.
-These were inspired by a high-carb Pumpkin Fritter recipe I saw on allrecipes.com a few years back but just haven’t gotten around to trying it until today.
-I substituted more low-carb suitable flours and added some curry and Garam Masala to punch up the flavor in a new direction.
-The result was a most delightful surprise!
-These are sooo good! they’re almost like a dessert!
+There is a recipe I came across a number of years ago.
+But as with most recipes, so many to try; so little time. 🙂 Well, I’m sure glad I finally got around to tinkering around with a basically breat foundation recipe.
+They remind me of Southern hush puppies, both in texture and a little bit in taste.
+My inspiration was a Pumpkin Fritter recipe I saw on allrecipes.com maybe 8 years ago.
+After substituting low-carb flours and adding curry powder and Garam Masala to push the flavor in a new direction, the result is astounding!
+These are sooo good, they’re almost like eating a dessert!
 The Indian spices are optional but a phenomenal flavor twist on a traditional recipe.

-These “hush puppies” are not suitable until Atkins Phase 2 OWL, grains rung of the reintroduction carb ladder.
+These “pumpkin puppies” are not suitable until Atkins Phase 2 OWL, grains rung of the reintroduction carb ladder.
 They are not suitable for Primal-Paleo without “flour” substitutions.

 1 scant cup pure pumpkin puree (exactly half of a 15-oz. can) DO NOT USE PUMPKIN PIE FILLING!

 6 drops liquid stevia (or a little sweetener of your choosing)

 ½ c. plain whey protein (I use NOW brand)

 3 T. oat flour (grind from 100% certified gluten-free rolled oats if you need a gluten-free version)

 1 tsp. baking powder

 1/8 tsp. sea salt

 ½ tsp. glucomannan (konjac) powder (or xanthan gum)